SheffieldML/GPy/README.md

 ### Pronounciation

-We like to pronounce it 'Gee-pie'.
+We like to pronounce it 'dʒí páj'.

 ### Getting started: installing with pip